 Gioacchino is vocally agile and has skillfully bent his instrument to sing Rossini.
 Among his performances, Il Barbiere di Siviglia for Oper Frankfurt where his rendition of Almaviva was characterized by critics as “charming, vocally agile, and playfully capable of change.”
 He took on Almaviva also in Philadelphia and in Beijing for his Asian debut.
 He also appeared in Frankfurt as Ramiro in Cenerentola of which critics said he “gives a radiating clear Don Ramiro… very much worth seeing.”

 Among other operas Gioacchino has been heard in: Madama Butterfly (Philadelphia), La Sonnambula (Philadelphia), La Boheme (Palermo), Il Pirata for his Amsterdam debut at the Concertgebauw alongside Nelly Miricioiu, and for his debut in French repertoire – the role of Faust in São Paulo, Brazil alongside the Marguerite of Leontina Vaduva.

-In January 2003 Gioacchino was awarded the “Third Prize” by the Jury of the 2003 Francisco Viñas International Voice Competition.
+Gioacchino was among the winners at the 2003 Francisco Viñas International Voice Competition.
 He was also awarded the “Best Finalist” award by popular vote of the public of the Gran Teatro Liceu.
-In 2002 Gioacchino was 1st place winner of The Fritz and Lavinia Jensen Foundation Opera Competition, 4th place winner in the Worldwide Bellini Festival Competition in Sicily, 3rd place in the Competizione Voci Donizettiane, 2nd place in the Oreste Giargiari Belcanto Competition, and finalist in the Licia Albanese Puccini Foundation Competition.
+Gioacchino was 1st place winner of The Fritz and Lavinia Jensen Foundation Opera Competition, 4th place winner in the Worldwide Bellini Festival Competition in Sicily, 3rd place in the Competizione Voci Donizettiane, 2nd place in the Oreste Giargiari Belcanto Competition, and finalist in the Licia Albanese Puccini Foundation Competition.